johnmcgovern/pontoon/README.md

 | table time index host source sourcetype event
 ```
 - This project expects the time, index, host, source, sourcetype, and event fields (not _time or _raw) to be present in each line of JSON.
-- Currently we ignore the source index specification for convenience, but this may be togglable in the future.
+- Currently, we ignore the source index specification for convenience, but this may be togglable in the future.
 - Debug logging turns on per-line output.
 Use only with small datasets.
 - This project has been tested running locally on the Splunk system to approximately 5,000+ events per second (EPS).
 - Other in-memory projects are orders of magniture faster on the EPS.
 However, this project is built for large datasets / low resource consumption more than speed.